zelanko/sql-docs.pt-br/docs/integration-services/scale-out/scale-out-support-for-high-availability.md

 ### <a name="22-include-the-dns-host-name-for-the-scale-out-master-service-in-the-cns-of-the-scale-out-master-certificate"></a>2.2 Inclua o nome do host DNS do serviço Mestre do Scale Out nos CNs do certificado do Mestre do Scale Out

 Esse nome do host é usado no ponto de extremidade do Mestre do Scale Out.
+(Certifique-se de fornecer um nome do host DNS, e não um nome do servidor).

 ![Configuração do mestre de alta disponibilidade](media/ha-master-config.PNG)